A US administration that is committed to climate action could lead global efforts to build a cleaner recovery from the COVID-19 pandemic.

 Another approach, alongside other trust-building cooperative actions, could lie in the renewed fostering of more competitive economic dynamics between the US and China, such as through border adjustment taxes (BATs) – currently being discussed in the EU – whereby a carbon-adjusted price on imports from outside the US would be imposed to prevent carbon leakage.

 The US and China can and should also work cooperatively on establishing joint clean energy standards and guidelines, and perhaps on international carbon trading.
-In addition, the US administration could support greater Chinese engagement (and eventually membership of) the IEA, helping to build reassurance on energy security and joint engagement at multilateral level.
+In addition, the US administration could support greater Chinese engagement with (and eventually membership of) the IEA, helping to build reassurance on energy security and joint engagement at multilateral level.

 Economic recovery after COVID-19